JiriTrecak/Laurine/README.md

 **Methods**

-If your localization string contains runtime variables, it is generated as method instead.
+If your localization string contains characters to be replaced in runtime, it is generated as method instead.
 Laurine detects its data type and generates proper method header from that definition.
 There is no limit to how many of them you have.
 Following:

 ```swift
 "PROFILE_INFO" = "I am %@, I am %d years old and %.2fm in height!"